-When Can I Sue for a Car Crash in Florida?
+When Can I Sue for a Car Crash in Miami, FL?

 Florida is a “no-fault” insurance state, which might complicate your car accident lawsuit.
 It is important to talk to a Miami car accident attorney about your case to ensure that you protect your right to sue.
 Our attorney can guide you through the process of filing a lawsuit and help you maximize your compensation.
 You should always call an attorney before discussing your case with an insurance company or accepting any payments from them.

-Florida’s no-fault insurance rules typically prevent you from suing unless the injuries you suffered are very serious.
+The state’s no-fault insurance rules typically prevent you from suing unless the injuries you suffered are very serious.
 The threshold for what is considered “serious” may be more lenient than you think, and your injuries may qualify you for a lawsuit.
-If your case involved property damage only, Florida expects you to handle your case through insurance instead of taking your case to court.
+If your case involved property damage only, Florida expects you to handle your Miami car accident case through insurance instead of taking your case to court.
 However, any case involving injury might qualify you to fight your case before a judge and jury.